 For volunteering inspiration or help in finding opportunities, click here for suggestions and resources.

-A very generous supporter has pledged to donate $25 to The Luke Legacy for every hour volunteered through October 7th, up to $25,000!
-These donations will go directly to causes that Luke cared about, so if you volunteered in memory of Luke over the past few months, please:
+A very generous supporter has pledged to donate $25 to The Luke Legacy for every hour volunteered, up to $25,000!
+These donations will go directly to causes that Luke cared about, so if you have volunteered in memory of Luke, please:

 The East Coast Runners: